typedb/typedb-docs/09-schema/01-concepts.md

 ```
 </div>

-In the example above the `person` was already defined as a subtype of an entity as well as first three attributes.
+In the example above, `person` was already defined as a subtype of `entity` and owning the first three attributes.

 You can even reuse your original query/file (e.g. `schema.tql`) that was used to create the original schema.
 By adding concepts to the original query and executing it again you will achieve the same result — any concepts that
 were created by the original request will not be created again (doubled) but the newly added concepts will be added to
 the schema.
-Thus, running the same query a second time will have no effect.
+Thus, running the same query a second time will have no effect (i.e. it is idempotent).

 <div class="note">
 [Important]
 You can only add concepts this way.
-Do not try to modify existing concepts or delete by modifying query and launching
+Do not try to modify existing concepts or delete by modifying the query and launching
 it again.
 </div>